As a coach, you’re probably focused on finding clients so that you can grow your business.

 Clients who don’t take accountability for their own actions won’t be a fit for any coach because they’ll often look for someone to blame when they can’t reach their goals.

-Although accountability is the client’s responsibility, it’s partly your job to teach them about accountability.
+Although accountability is the client’s responsibility, it’s partly your job to teach them new things about accountability.
 Not everyone realizes they have this power within themselves.
-Help them get there and your coaching relationship will only flourish as a result.
+Help them get there, and your coaching relationship will only flourish as a result.

-A healthy, long-lasting coaching relationship with your clients is key to not only growing your business, but also helping your clients get where they want to be.
-As your relationship grows, you’ll be more in tune with each other and will be able to communicate more seamlessly.
+A healthy, long-lasting coaching relationship with your clients is key to not only growing your business but also helping your clients get where they want to be.
+As your successful coaching relationship grows, you’ll be more in tune with each other and will be able to communicate more seamlessly.